 Lets you view and change a variety of properties for the selected object or text.
 Each object has different properties.

 The Tag selector

 Located in the Status bar at the bottom of the Document window.
 Shows the hierarchy of tags surrounding the current selection.
 Click any tag in the hierarchy to select that tag and all its contents.

 Help you monitor and modify your work.
-Examples include the Insert panel, the CSS Styles panel, and the Files panel.
+Examples include the Insert panel, the CSS Designer panel, and the Files panel.
 To expand a panel, double-click its tab.

 The Insert panel

 Contains buttons for inserting various types of objects, such as images, tables, and media elements, into a document.
 Each object is a piece of HTML code that lets you set various attributes as you insert it.
 For example, you can insert a table by clicking the Table button in the Insert panel.
 If you prefer, you can insert objects using the Insert menu instead of the Insert panel.

 The Files panel

 Lets you manage your files and folders, whether they are part of a Dreamweaver site or on a remote server.
 The Files panel also lets you access all the files on your local disk.